kramer101/ad-hoc-home-work-slcsp/README.md

 #### Spring Boot Application
 `SlcspApplication` is the Spring Boot Application class

-`Main` is the command line implementation class that is called by Spring Boot.
+`Main` is the command line implementation class that is called by Spring Boot and the `run` method is an entry point.
+It calls `SlcspApplication`, obtains the results and prints them out into `stdout`.